Oak Park Mall: History

 The mall opened in 1975 with original anchors JCPenney, Macy's, Montgomery Ward and Stix, Baer & Fuller.

 A 1982 CBS News special report titled "The Mall" was filmed entirely in the Oak Park Mall.
 The report detailed the rise of malls in the United States.
 In 1984, Stix, Baer & Fuller rebranded as the mall's first Dillard's store, only to add another Dillard's store which replaced Macy's in 1985 when the chain sold off its Midwest locations.

 The mall received extensive renovations in 1993 and was expanded in 1997.
 A 2-level Southeast Wing was also added, which was anchored by a 3-level (200,000 square foot) Nordstrom, which opened on March 6, 1998.

 Montgomery Ward closed in March 2001.
 After renovations, The Jones Store opened in its place on August 14, 2002.
 Following the assumption of The Jones Store Co. by Macy's Inc., The Jones Store name was retired, and on September 9, 2006 Macy's returned to Oak Park Mall after a 20-year hiatus.

 Target opened for the first time south of the mall in 2005.

 The mall received another extensive renovation in 2011, including altering the food court dining area and new entrance vestibules.
 In June 2012, the area's first Microsoft Store opened at the mall in the former Talbots space.
 Due to the COVID-19 pandemic, all Microsoft Store locations closed in late March, 2020.
 In June, 2020 Microsoft permanently closed all physical Microsoft Store locations.
-Currently the space previously occupied by the Microsoft Store is now occupied by family fun chain District Eat and Play.